Ensemble model of turbulence based on states of constant flux in wavenumber space: Discussions

-\paragraph{Discussions.} We proposed an ensemble model of turbulence $P_\epsilon(\vb*{u})$ which can be constructed explicitly by Eq.(\ref{eq:Pfluxconst}).
-The model is essentially determined by the form of the nonlinear interaction $\vb*{M}(\vb*{u})$ and the value of the flux $\epsilon$.
-Validity of the ensemble model $P_\epsilon(\vb*{u})$ may be verified by computing the ensemble average of some quantities and compare them with known results in the turbulence statistics.
-However, the analytical methods are yet to be developed even for the approximate expression $P_\epsilon^{(0)}(\vb*{u})$ in Eq.(\ref{eq:PfluxconstNt}).
+One way for the validation of the present ensemble model $P_\epsilon(\vb*{u})$ in Eq.(\ref{eq:Pfluxconst}) is to compute the ensemble averages of some quantities and then compare them with known results in the turbulence statistics.
+However, the analytical methods for the computation are yet to be developed even for the approximate expression $P_\epsilon^{(0)}(\vb*{u})$ in Eq.(\ref{eq:PfluxconstNt}).
+The way we took in this study is the numerical sampling from the ensemble, which is rather accessible.